 Just what, exactly, can we learn from a pretty face?

 Indeed, in a recently published study, Israeli researchers set out to test two questions related to our tendency to make assumptions based on physical appearance:

 In their study, 118 female “targets” agreed to be filmed for 60 seconds while speaking in front of a camera.
-Each of these videos was subsequently shown to 1 of 118 “judges” (both male and female) who evaluated the target’s physical attractiveness, and then rated her on a variety of personality traits and personal values.
+Each of these videos was subsequently shown to 1 of 118 “judges” (both male and female), who evaluated the target’s physical attractiveness, and then rated her on a variety of personality traits and personal values.

 But were these appearance-based inferences accurate?
-In a word, no. Because each target also completed a personality inventory of her own, enabling researchers to examine how her self-reported traits matched up with those estimated by the judges.
-And none of these characteristics as reported by targets themselves were significantly related to their level of perceived physical attractiveness.
+In a word, no. Each target also completed a personality inventory of her own, enabling researchers to examine how her self-reported traits matched up with those estimated by the judges.
+And none of these characteristics, as reported by targets themselves, were significantly related to their level of perceived physical attractiveness.
 In other words, contrary to judges’ assumptions, the physically attractive targets were no more